tremor-rs/tremor-www-docs/docs/workshop/examples/02_transform/README.md

 #### Templating percentile estimates from HDR Histogram

-In this example, we restructure output from the tremor `stats::hdr` aggregate function and use string interpolation to generate record templates with a field naming scheme and structure this is compatible with tremor's influx data offramp.
+In this example, we restructure output from the tremor `aggr::stats::hdr` aggregate function and use string interpolation to generate record templates with a field naming scheme and structure this is compatible with tremor's influx data offramp.